Framartin/MeasureNetNeutrality/MLab/ShaperProbe/README.md

     mysql> quit

 3. Modify mysql.conf by your own configuration of mysql
+3. Please make sure that the date of your machine is correct
 4. Install gsutil.
 See https://developers.google.com/storage/docs/gsutil_install : Do not install it by the reporitories of your distribution (it is an other software)
 5. Install netcat : Use GNU's version of netcat, not nc. (nc has been known to cause buffering problems with team-cymru's server and will not always return the full output for larger IP lists).
 GNU netcat can be downloaded from http://netcat.sourceforge.net See the INSTALL file of netcat. (note : if you have no root priviledges, precise a folder for configure : `./configure --prefix=/home/myuser` and replace netcat command by the folder/bin/netcat)
 6. execute initialization.sh *ONLY THIS TIME* (and NEVER after) : `$ ./initialization.sh`